directdemocracy-vote/www/white_paper.md

 Alternatively, they may also ask some judges to endorse them.
 Judges compute the reputation of a citizen based on endorsements by citizens and by other judges.
 If a citizen has a large number of endorsements from citizens and/or judges with a good reputation, their reputation will increase and they will get endorsed by more and more judges.

+When a citizen card is published, the app performs an integrity check and if successful, it endorses the citizen card publication.
+This guarantees that the private key used to create the citizen card originates from the geniune app and is stored in the system keystore.
+Thus, the private key cannot be read by anyone and the identity of the citizen cannot be usurpated, unless some malicious people physically access their phone and app.

 A [citizen](https://directdemocracy.vote/json-schema/2/citizen.schema.json) publication contains the name, picture and GPS home location of a citizen.
 It is signed by the citizen themself.